dewocracy/careers/fullstack-developer.md

 - A good teammate.
 We will spend a lot of time together!
 - With a good startup mentality.
 Eager to participate and to work proactively.
 - A clean code and attention to detail lover.
-- Bonus: +2 years of experience in the production environment web/mobile apps with similar tech stack.
+- _Bonus_: +2 years of experience in the production environment web/mobile apps with similar tech stack.
+- _Edit 25/05/2020_: At the moment, due the technical roadmap, we need someone who already have experience with Python

 ## Tech stack 💻